ctbarna/npmap.js/README.md

 Each example that is there has two versions: An "api" version and a "bootstrap" version.
 This reflects the different ways NPMap.js can be used:

 1. If you have control of the web page you are embedding the map into and want to build your map with a traditional API, you should manually include `npmap.js`, along with the required CSS files, in your HTML and then build the map using the API.
 2. If you want a simplified way of building your map and/or don't have control over the web page you are embedding your map into, you should create a config object and then load `npmap-bootstrap.js` into your web page dynamically.
-The bootstrap script will take care of loading all the JavaScript and CSS dependencies for you.
+The bootstrap script will then take care of loading all the JavaScript and CSS dependencies for you.

 [![Build Status](https://travis-ci.org/nationalparkservice/npmap.js.png)](https://travis-ci.org/nationalparkservice/npmap.js)